 A number of quartz veins, breccias and stockwork zones are observed in the project area, hosted by rhyolites, andesites and sediments.
 The main vein system strikes NW-SE and is composed of a series of parallel quartz and fluorite veins with bladed textures and widths of 1.5 metres to 2.5 metres.
 A broad area of quartz stockwork and breccia structures hosted by tuffaceous rhyolites is observed over an area of 100 metres by 300 metres.
-The structures indicate the possibility of a low to intermediate sulphidation epithermal system in the project area similar to the environment seen at La Preciosa.
+In July and August 2008 a geological mapping and sampling program was completed over the main vein areas, including 170 surface samples.
+The samples results indicate the high levels of an epithermal system, which should be tested with diamond drilling.